Minimal orthonormal bases for pure quantum state estimation: Numerical simulations

 In order to test the performance of the method, we perform several numerical simulations.
 We randomly generate a set of $10^3$ Haar-uniform states $\{| \psi_i \rangle \}_{i=1}^{1000} $ for $d=5,10,15,20,25,30$.
 We apply the estimation protocol using $3$, $5$ and $9$ bases, whose measurement is simulated using $2^{13}$, $2^{15}$, $2^{17}$ and $2^{19}$ shots per basis.
 The bases in Eq.~\eqref{eq:r} are generated with the choice $a=b=1/\sqrt{2}$ and $\phi$ randomly, uniformly in $[0, 2\pi)$.
 As figure of merit for the accuracy of the estimation we use the infidelity $I(| \psi_i \rangle, | \psi_i^{(\text{est})} \rangle) = 1 - | \langle \psi_i | \psi_i^{(\text{est})} \rangle|^2$ between the target states $| \psi_i \rangle$ and their estimates $| \psi_i^{(\text{est})} \rangle$.
 We expect this quantity to be close to zero.

-Figure~\ref{fig:Fig2-1} shows the median infidelity for the protocol, obtained by measuring three bases, as a function of the dimension.
+Figure~\ref{fig:Fig2-1} shows the median infidelity for the protocol, obtained by measuring three bases as a function of the dimension.
 The different curves correspond to the different number of shots with $2^{13}$, $2^{15}$, $2^{17}$, and $2^{19}$, from top to bottom.
 Shaded regions indicate the interquartile range.
 Figs.~\ref{fig:Fig2-2} and \ref{fig:Fig2-3} show the results of the simulations for $5$ and $9$ bases, respectively.
 Figures~\ref{fig:Fig2-1},\ref{fig:Fig2-2} and \ref{fig:Fig2-3} indicate that, in general, the estimation protocol here proposed accurately estimates pure states.
 For a fixed number of bases or shots, the quality of the estimation decreases as the dimension increases.
 This is natural because as the dimension increases the number of parameters to be estimated also increases.
 For a fixed dimension, the estimation accuracy can be improved by increasing the number of shots.
 However, it is often more effective to increase the number of bases.
 For instance, using $3$ bases in dimension $30$, we achieve infidelities on the order of $10^{-2}$ using $3 \times 2^{19}$ total shots.
-For the same dimension, the use of $9$ bases with a total of $9 \times 2^{13}$ total shots gives better results.
+Using $9$ bases with a total of $9 \times 2^{13}$ total shots gives better results for the same dimension.